-Before we even set foot in the city, I was dreaming about the delicious things to eat in Hong Kong.
+Before we even set foot in HK, I was dreaming about the delicious things to eat in Hong Kong.
 I fantasized about platters of steamed dumplings and bowls of steaming noodles.
-My thoughts ran wild over the onslaught of wontons I was certain to consume.
+My thoughts ran wild over the onslaught of Hong Kong wontons I was certain to consume.
 Our 3-day Hong Kong itinerary was packed with iconic sightseeing and dazzling viewpoints, but I would be lying if I didn’t admit that I was most excited about the food in Hong Kong.

-During our time in the city, we feasted – no doubt ingesting heaps more calories than daily recommended.
+During our time in Hong Kong, we feasted – no doubt ingesting heaps more calories than daily recommended.
 Although laden with carbohydrates and sodium (and probably a good dose of MSG, too), the Hong Kong dishes we consumed delivered on deliciousness.
-From street food stalls to Michelin-rated restaurants, we sampled as much of the Hong Kong cuisine as possible – and never paid more than $7 USD for a dish.
+From Hong Kong street food stalls to HK Michelin-rated restaurants, we sampled as much of the Hong Kong cuisine as possible – and never paid more than $7 USD for a dish.
 With a desire to get a good taste of Hong Kong, we often relied on staff’s suggestions and ordered two to four different menu items at each restaurant.
-Truly, nothing disappointed – and a few Hong Kong eats exceeded our expectations.
+Truly, nothing disappointed – and a few Hong Kong eats rocked our world!

-Incredibly Delicious Things to Eat in Hong Kong
+6 Incredibly Delicious Things To Eat in Hong Kong

 I’m going to cut right to the chase: the baked BBQ Pork Buns we ate in Hong Kong were better than I ever dreamt they could possibly be.
 Pillowy-soft, slightly sweet and perfectly warmed, biting into the BBQ Pork Bun was heavenly…and that was before we even arrived at the center where the tender, marinated pork awaited us.